i

 8. Choose a WordPress theme

 In the Theme Directory of WordPress, you will find thousands of free themes you can use to build a professional website.
 These themes are suitable if you want to set up a basic website.
-On the page, you can filter by specific features, such as a 2-column layout or themes explicitly built for blogs.
-Are you seeking a flexible theme with multiple WordPress templates, personal support and regular updates?
-Choose a paid theme.
-You can find paid themes on ThemeForest, for example.
+You can filter by specific features in the directory, such as a 2-column layout or themes designed specifically for blogs.

 Popular WordPress themes